pbullian/devops-blog/src/pages/blog/2018-12-05-networking-in-cloud-environments.md

 ---
 ![](/img/screenshot_2018-12-05_13-35-28.png)

 Networking in the cloud differs a lot from traditional networking on physical locations.
 Starting from creating VPCs, you will notice a different approach (greatly simplified) to have a secure and well managed network environment.

-I also introduced Infrastructure as Code, as a must-have when you are creating this kind of infrastructure.
+I also introduce the concept Infrastructure as Code, as a must-have when you are creating this kind of infrastructure.

-I also explained the different ways to connect your traditional network with cloud environments.
+I continue with an explanation of the different approaches to connect your traditional network with cloud environments.

 Do not forget to check out the best practices mentioned at the end.